mtvincen/FishGraph/README.md

 FishGraph 2.0
 =============

 FishGraph is a set of `R` functions that generates diagnostics and data visualizations from stock assessment model output.
 These functions are designed to process model output from the **Beaufort Assessment Model (BAM)**.
-Further information on the details of the *BAM* can be found in ([Williams and Shertzer 2015](http://docs.lib.noaa.gov/noaa_documents/NMFS/SEFSC/TM_NMFS_SEFSC/NMFS_SEFSC_TM_671.pdf))
+Further information on the details of the *BAM* can be found in ([Williams and Shertzer, 2015](http://docs.lib.noaa.gov/noaa_documents/NMFS/SEFSC/TM_NMFS_SEFSC/NMFS_SEFSC_TM_671.pdf))

 Installation
 ------------